dkriegner/xrayutilities/doc/source/index.rst

     :alt: Flow diagram showing how to analyze x-ray diffraction data using xrayutilities

 *xrayutilities* provides a set of functions to read experimental data from various data file formats.
-All of them are gathered in the :mod:`io`-subpackage.
+All of them are gathered in the :mod:`xrayutilities.io`-subpackage.
 After reading data with a function from the io-submodule the data might be corrected for monitor counts and/or absorption factor of a beam attenuator.
 A special set of functions is provided to perform this for point, linear and area detectors.